Who Wants to Be a Millionaire (American game show): Original format (1999–2008; 2020–present)

-From 1999 to 2002, 10 contestants played a round of Fastest Finger to determine who played next.
-The participants were presented with one question and four answers, and attempted to put the four answers in a certain order (ascending, chronological, etc.) in the fastest time.
+From 1999–2002, 10 contestants played a round of Fastest Finger to determine who played next.
+The participants were presented with one question and four answers and attempted to put the four answers in a certain order (ascending, chronological, etc.) in the fastest time.
 The contestant who did so correctly in the fastest time played.
 If no contestant got the correct order, the round was played again, and when a tie occurred, the tied participants answered a second Fastest Finger question.
 This round was removed when the syndicated version began in 2002, though it returned in 2004 for Super Millionaire.
 The format remained unchanged, except for changes to the money staircase and the addition of a new lifeline, until 2008.
-When the show returned to ABC in 2020, the original format used from 1999 to 2004 was used, albeit with slightly different lifelines and the Fastest Finger round once again being removed.
+When the show returned to ABC in 2020, the original format used from 1999–2004 was used, albeit with slightly different lifelines and the Fastest Finger round once again being removed.

 The guaranteed amounts for correctly answering questions five and ten were $1,000 and $32,000, respectively, for the entirety of the network run and the syndicated version from 2002 to 2004.
 The Super Millionaire specials in 2004 had guarantees of $5,000 and $100,000, respectively.
-Beginning in 2004 on the syndicated version, the upper guarantee was decreased to $25,000; the 10th Anniversary specials also followed suit.
+Beginning in 2004 on the syndicated version, the upper guarantee was decreased to $25,000 at the same time a fourth lifeline was added; the 10th Anniversary specials also followed suit.